shachinpr29/aarka-edr_releases/README.md

-# cyberwave-edr_releases
+# aarka edr releases
-# CyberWave EDR Releases
-Download the latest CyberWave EDR from the Releases section.
+Download the latest aarka edr from the Releases section.